douglasteeple/DIGITS_Traffic_Signs/README.md

 The split in number of training / validation images was set at 80% / 20% in the doit.sh bash script.

-While the raw images in the LISA dataset were used to create the training and validation set, the test dataset was taken independently using an iPhone.
+While the raw images in the LISA dataset were used to create the training and validation set, a completely independent test dataset was taken using an iPhone.
+THe images are taken at various angles, sizes (on the image) and varying light conditions.
+It is important to note that the test images were taken completely separately from the training and validation images.

+**Testing** images:

 <center>
 <table width="100%">